hasancerit/simple-banking/README.md

 **1 - Run With Docker Compose**<br>
 * If you want to connect H2 Database; run `docker compose up` in the base path
-* If you want to connect another database; open docker-compose file in the base path and activate the commented line (JAVA_OPTS).
+* If you want to connect another database; open docker-compose file in the base path and activate the commented lines.
 Then run `docker compose up` in the base path

 **2 - Run With IDE or other tools (maven, java -jar)**<br>